nosdaq2018/api/README.md

 # nosdaq api
-doc directory: include the openapi doc, you could make your sdk with the doc.
+doc directory: include the openapi doc, you could make your sdk with the doc soon.